glueops-rip/glueops-dev-old/docs/hello-world.md

 <img width="362" alt="Screenshot 2023-07-28 at 13 19 12" src="https://github.com/GlueOps/glueops-dev/assets/39309699/5bc936a8-adcd-40f4-bdc8-ff8b3290ce0d"/>

 3. Review and merge the pull requests in the deployment-configurations repository.
-This will trigger the deployment process to both the prod and UAT environments.
+This will trigger the deployment process to both the `prod` and `uat` environments.

-5. Once the deployment process is completed, your application will be accessible in both the prod and UAT environments hostnames
+5. Once the deployment process is completed, your application will be accessible in both the `prod` and `uat` environments hostnames

 ## Conclusion